5 PS5-ready TVs to buy this Prime Day – the best Sony, Samsung, and LG TV deals

-In case you're worried, PS5 will still work on TVs with the older HDMI formats, it just won't be able display those silky-smooth frame rates.
+In case you're worried, the PS5 will still work on TVs with the older HDMI formats — it just won't be able display those silky-smooth frame rates.
 And that would be a shame, wouldn't it?

 Here we've listed all of today's best Prime Day TV deals that are 'PS5 ready', which simply means they support the new HDMI 2.1 format.
-Time to get PS5-ready!
+Time to get ready for PS5!

 Not in the US?
 Scroll down for the best deals in your region.